Pcktech/build-thehive/docs/source/thehivehooks.rst

 30. Start Supervisord: service supervisord start
 31. Check Supervisord's status: supervisorctl status

    * If 'thehivehooks' shows 'STARTING' for more than 3 seconds there's most likely a problem with TheHiveHooks' __init__.py or handlers.py, or with the Supervisord conf files.
+Check the applicable log files for error messages.
-   * Anytime you modifer your handlers.py code, you must restart supervisord to apply the code changes: supervisorctl restart -- and you should **always** verify it doesn't get stuck 'STARTING' because of a typo in your code change.
+   * Anytime you modify your handlers.py code, you must restart supervisord to apply the code changes: supervisorctl restart -- and you should **always** verify it doesn't get stuck 'STARTING' because of a typo in your code change.

 Enabling TheHiveHooks in TheHive
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^